 When choosing an eRA solution, collaboration is a key requirement.
 Does the solution provide a unified, digital workspace?
 Is there data and process transparency that positively impacts turnaround times?
 Can digital forms be created, customized and completed by anyone, for use by everyone?
 When a proposal reaches your Sponsored Project’s office, can you track where it is, who has reviewed it, who has approved it, what questions remained unanswered and what’s the overall status?
 Is all this possible from your physical location without leaving your office?
 Even when there are three campuses contributing to the research?

-Most would agree a SaaS (Software as a Service) platform is more convenient than on premise solutions for multiuser, multi-campus applications.
+Most would agree a SaaS (software as a service) platform is more convenient than on-premise solutions for multiuser, multi-campus applications.
 Even if users don’t have this view, I guarantee your IT staff does.
-Usability is certainly an ease of use factor of convenience for SaaS or on premise solutions.
+Usability is an ease of use factor of convenience for SaaS or on-premise solutions.
 Can you access applications from mobile devices?
 Does the user interface (UI) promote usability with navigation intuitive to research administration?
-Can you perform significant tasks while working remote?
+Can you perform significant tasks while working remotely?
 How about from a mobile device?
 How much customization is needed to accommodate standard research admin functions?

 Those familiar with software purchasing know there’s always a hidden cost.
 On a personal level, your PC may need an upgraded video card or added memory to “run the application” to its fullest.
 Businesses may need a dedicated server or expanded bandwidth to support workforce needs.
 When evaluating eRA solutions, make sure to get the most complete picture of TCO for every type of product.